Great news, your latest pitch was a huge success, and you’ve landed a new client!

 Let’s get the boring but necessary stuff out of the way first.

-This part of the client onboarding process happens right at the start and is basically the formal agreement between you and the client.
+This part of the client onboarding process occurs at the start and serves as the formal agreement between you and the client.

 During this stage, you should consider: